aymandandan/TaskTracker-Lite/README.md

   - Create, read, update, and delete tasks
   - Mark tasks as complete/incomplete with timestamps
   - Filter tasks by status, priority, and due date
-  - Sort tasks by creation date, due date, or priority
   - Search functionality across task titles and descriptions

 - **User Interface**
   - Responsive design that works on all devices
   - Dark/light theme support with system preference detection
   - Intuitive and accessible interface
-  - Real-time feedback with toast notifications
   - Loading states and skeleton loaders
   - Form validation and error handling